cyberphor/Soap/docs/soap-functions.md

-## SOAP Functions
+### SOAP Functions

-SOAP does or will include the functions listed below.
+I have and/or plan to include the functions listed below in the SOAP PowerShell module.
 - [ ] Start-LogEnrichment
 - [x] Start-ProcessReaper
 - [ ] Invoke-APT1